spel-uchile/SUCHAI-Flight-Software/README.md

 impact in the whole software) or adding new clients that can request any of the available commands depending on their custom control strategy.
 Commands and control modules can be added or removed with zero impact in the software main functionalities.
-Onece a command is implmented, it can be used in the software itself and also as a ground station telecommand.
+Once a command is implemented, it can be used in the software itself and also as a ground station telecommand.

 Visit http://spel.ing.uchile.cl to get latest news about SUCHAI project